Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/2/Activities/02_warmup/solved/readme.md

 ## Solution Guide: Warm-Up

-- The first step is to navigate into the `/03-student/day2/warmup/` folder on your VM.
+- The first step is to navigate into the `/03-student/day2/warmup/` folder on your virtual machine.
 To do this, run the following command:

     - `cd /03-student/day2/warmup/`

 - Next, confirm which directories are in this folder by running `ls`.
 This will display the following three directories:

     -  `physical_access_logs/`

     -  `server_logs/  `

     -  `web_logs/`

 - The next step is to create a directory called `additional_evidence`.
 Run the following command: